 Assessment method: Student sales presentations will be assessed using a rubric by industry professionals.
+When will they be assessed: Students will be assessed in MRKT 421.

+-Students will apply consultative and critical-thinking sales techniques through the sales process.
+Assessment method: Student sales presentations will be assessed using a rubric by industry professionals.
 When will it be assessed: In the sales-focused courses: MRKT 421.

 -Students will demonstrate the ability to be an effective team member.

-Assessment method: Team project

-When will it be assessed: Achievement of project deliverables, instructor observation, and peer evaluation in MRKT 425.
+Assessment method: Team project When will it be assessed: Achievement of project deliverables, instructor observation, and peer evaluation in MRKT 425.